SeanColombo/CarND-Vehicle-Detection/writeup_template.md

 With the heatmaps in hand, I used `scipy.ndimage.measurements.label()` to identify blobs in the heatmap and constructed bounding-boxes around the blobs.

-To additionally remove false-positives, I started remembering the heatmaps from the 5 most recent frames and removing detections that were not significant across several frames.
+To additionally remove false-positives, I started remembering the heatmaps from the 10 most recent frames and removing detections that did not have at least 4 detected boxes in those 10 frames (keep in mind that some pixels will have more than one detection in the same frame, if overlapping windows found detections).

+I experimented with other methods (such as recording 5 historical frames and only giving heat in pixels that were detected in all 5 frames) but the
 ---

 ### Discussion